 Often free periods between your lectures cannot be avoided.
 Perhaps you would like to use your free time between your lectures to prepare your lectures or work on exercise sheets or assignments.
 The question arises where to study.
-In addition to the library (and the room for group work at WE5/00.039) and the foyer at the ERBA building there are some rooms where you can study alone or in groups.
+In addition to the library (and the room for group work at WE5/00.039) there are some rooms where you can study alone or in groups at the ERBA building.
 You can find them in: